little-world/rust-course/src/04-generics-polymorphism.md

 ## Pattern 5: Blanket Implementations

 *   **Problem**: You want to provide trait implementations for all types meeting certain criteria, not just specific types.
 For example, any type implementing `Display` should automatically get `ToString`.
-Implementing manually for every type is impossible and unmaintainable.
 *   **Solution**: Use blanket implementations: `impl<T: Bound> Trait for T`.
 This implements `Trait` for all types `T` that satisfy `Bound`.
-The standard library uses this extensively—`impl<T: Display> ToString for T` is a blanket impl.
 *   **Why It Matters**: Blanket implementations enable powerful trait composition.
 You define the relationship once, and it applies to all qualifying types—past, present, and future.
-This is how Rust achieves "if it compiles, it works" ergonomics while maintaining zero-cost abstractions.
-*   **Use Cases**: `ToString` for `Display`, `Into<U>` from `From<U>`, `Iterator` adapters, automatic trait derivation, extension traits.

 ### Examples
 ```rust